 Still, near-retirees have some work to do if they are to better understand a program that will have a deep and lasting impact on most of their lives.

-For example, the survey found that 22% apparently believe when a spouse passes away, the surviving spouse can collect both his or her full benefit and the spouse’s full benefit.
+For example, the online poll found that 22% of the near-retirees apparently believe that when a spouse passes away, the surviving spouse can collect both his or her full benefit and the late spouse’s full benefit.
 However, this is not true.
 Instead, the surviving spouse receives the larger of the two benefit amounts.

 Another 30% were unaware that a divorced person might be able to collect Social Security benefits based on an ex-spouse’s earnings history.